Limited Company Liquidation

 How Long Does the Liquidation Process Take?

-Once you have appointed a licensed insolvency practitioner, liquidation can begin within a few weeks.
-Depending on the complexity of the case, the full process, including selling assets and closing the company, can take several months.
+Once you have instructed a licensed insolvency practitioner, liquidation can begin within a few weeks.
+Depending on the complexity of the case, the full process, including selling assets and closing the liquidation, usually takes at least several months.

 Row image